-- Might we also suggest adding lime essential oil to your water glass every morning like in this recipe for Citrus Water for Daily Hydration.
+- Add lime essential oil to your water glass every morning like in this recipe for refreshing Citrus Water.
 It’s amazingly delicious and an easy way to increase the amount of water you drink every day!

 - Last but not least, lime is a key ingredient in our Homemade Lemon-Lime Guacamole.
 You can’t make guacamole without lime, and lime essential oil gives it just the right amount of tang.